crashoverride777/swifty-music/README.md

 Project has been renamed to SwiftyMusic

-No more source breaking changes after this update.
-All future changes will be handled with deprecated messages.
+No more source breaking changes unless after this update.
+All future changes will be handled with deprecated messages unless the whole API changes.